AmanKardam/Image-Steganography-Hiding-Audio-/README.md

                         Path to an image to use for concealing or file extraction
-  -f FILE, --file FILE  Path to the audio file to conceal or to extract -o OUTPUT, --output OUTPUT
+  -f FILE, --file FILE  Path to the audio file to conceal or to extract -t                    Type of decoder (wav or mp3) -k			Key used to decode file
-                        Path where to save the encoded image.
-Specify only the file name, or use .png extension; png extension will be added automatically
-  -t                    Type of decoder (wav or mp3) -k			Key used to decode file